Fixed Bridges in Broomall PA

 Each of these methods has its strengths.
 A bridge using abutment teeth as anchors requires less invasive treatment than one that relies on dental implants.
 It also requires less healing time, and is possible in cases where there isn't enough bone to support an implant.
 Dental implants are ideal for cases where multiple teeth are missing.
 They allow bridges in cases where there are no healthy abutment teeth, or healthy teeth on only one side of the gap.
 Implants can also be used in place of bridges as a sturdier and natural-looking option.
 They do more to prevent deterioration of the bone and gums than solutions that bridge multiple teeth.
 The condition and placement of your teeth will determine which options are available in your case.
 It may also be necessary to explore other options, such as a removable partial denture or implant-supported prosthesis.

-Contact our Broomall dental office today to schedule your appointment or consultation with Dr. White, your partner in the quest for a beautiful, healthy smile.
+Contact us today to schedule your appointment or consultation with Dr. Sander I. White, your partner in the quest for a beautiful, healthy smile.
 Our Broomall office delivers exemplary service and distinctive dental care to residents of Broomall, Philadelphia, Delaware County, and surrounding areas.